Cosmic Encounter: History

 In 2000, Avalon Hill (by then a division of Hasbro) published a simplified version in one box with plastic pieces.
 While the production quality was high, this version was limited to 20 powers and four players and received no expansions.

 On August 17, 2007, Fantasy Flight Games announced plans to reprint the game in 2008.
 Game designer Kevin Wilson gave demonstrations of Fantasy Flight's Cosmic Encounter version at Gen Con 2008, and the game was released in December.
 This edition included 50 aliens, flare cards, a new Technology variant, and support for 5 players.
 Since 2008, Fantasy Flight has released seven expansion sets:

 Each set of aliens includes those aliens' alien sheets and flare cards, along with any special tokens certain aliens may need.
 An extra player includes 20 ships, 5 planets, a colony marker, and destiny cards of the corresponding color.

 In 2018, a special 42nd-anniversary edition was released by Fantasy Flight, with new box art, translucent ships, a new alien (the Demon), and a few other minor features.
 The new edition is still compatible with Fantasy Flight's expansions.

 In 2022, Fantasy Flight published the seventh expansion for the game: Cosmic Odyssey, designed by Jack Reda, which adds a campaign mode, expands on variant from the previous expansions, and includes several new variants (some of which are reimagined versions of variants from previous editions).

 A standalone two-player adaptation of the game was released in 2020.
 Titled Cosmic Encounter Duel, it still features a race to colonize five planets through attacks and negotiations.
 However, it replaces the standard game's multiplayer alliance system with virtual allies called Envoys, and increases the degree of hidden information in an encounter through methods such as giving the players rotating dials with which to secretly choose their fleet strengths.

 Online version

-In 2003, original designer Peter Olotka and partners launched a new version called Cosmic Encounter Online that may be played over the internet.
-As of 2010, this version has 35 powers, including four new aliens and two more that are designed for online play (such as Dork, which blocks other players' screens).
+In 2003, original designer Peter Olotka and partners launched a new version called Cosmic Encounter Online that could be played over the internet.
+As of 2010, this version had 35 powers, including four new aliens and two more that were designed for online play (such as Dork, which blocks other players' screens).

 Cosmic Encounter Online has since been shut down.
 It has been superseded by Cosmic Encounter Connector, released in 2015 and available through Tabletop Simulator.